jimbrake/Slides-Papers-Reports/Talks_sorted_by_year/README.md

 Spreadsheet lists the file directories with basic info
 One directory for each presentation or paper
 Various presentation files: PDF, powerpoint, doc
-Either downloaded from the web or from personal collection
+Either downloaded from the web or from personal copy